WordPress/gutenberg/packages/create-block/README.md

 ## Description

 Blocks are the fundamental element of the WordPress block editor.
-They are the primary way in which plugins and themes can register their functionality and extend the editor's capabilities.
+They are the primary way in which plugins can register their functionality and extend the editor's capabilities.

 Visit the [Gutenberg handbook](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) to learn more about Block API.